writethedocs/www/docs/conf/portland/2024/sponsors/ros.md

 og:image: _static/conf/images/headers/{{shortcode}}-{{year}}-opengraph.jpg
 ---

 # Sponsor Information

-## Run of Show

 {% if not flagrunofshow %}

-Below is a brief version of the Run of Show.
-The full Run of Show will be published in March.
+The Run of Show will be published closer to the event.

+{% else %}

+## Sponsor schedule

 **SUNDAY**: